mkr-123/easyBytesMicroservices/resource_Doc/README.md

 | "helm uninstall [NAME]" | Uninstall all of the resources associated with a given release |
 | "helm template [NAME] [CHART]" | Render chart templates locally along with the values |
 | "helm list" | Lists all of the helm releases inside a K8s cluster |

+## my file refference
+adding docker file which was added in accounts for refference